lightspeedwp/tour-operator/readme.txt

 = 1.0.5 =
 * Added TO Search as subtab on LSX TO settings page
+* Styles from TO Search addon moved to it

 = 1.0.4 =
 * Removed the last of the LSX_TO_POSTEXPIRATOR_TYPES constants